John R. Pierce: Life after Bell Labs

 After quitting Bell Laboratories, he joined California Institute of Technology as a professor of electrical engineering in 1971.
 Soon thereafter, he also accepted the position of Chief Engineer at the Jet Propulsion Laboratory.

 In 1980 he retired from Caltech and accepted his final job at Stanford's CCRMA.
 There he was prominent in the research of computer music, as a Visiting Professor of Music, Emeritus (along with John Chowning and Max Mathews).
 It was at Stanford that he became an independent co-discoverer of the non-octave musical scale that he later named the Bohlen–Pierce scale.

 Many of Pierce's technical books were intended to introduce a semi-technical audience to modern technical topics.
-Among them are Electrons, Waves, and Messages; An Introduction to Information Theory: Symbols, Signals, and Noise; Waves and Ear; Man's World of Sound; Quantum Electronics; and Signals: The Science of Telecommunication.
+Among them are Electrons, Waves, and Messages (1956); Man's World of Sound (1958); Waves and the Ear: What We Hear and How (1960); An Introduction to Information Theory: Symbols, Signals, and Noise (1961/1980); Quantum Electronics (1966); and Signals: The Science of Telecommunication (1990).

 Pierce was elected to the United States National Academy of Sciences in 1955.
 In 1960, Pierce was awarded the Stuart Ballantine Medal.
 In 1962, Pierce received the Golden Plate Award of the American Academy of Achievement.
 That same year, he was elected to the American Academy of Arts and Sciences.
 In 1963, Pierce received the IEEE Edison Medal for "his pioneer work and leadership in satellite communications and for his stimulus and contributions to electron optics, travelling wave tube theory, and the control of noise in electron streams".
 He was elected to the American Philosophical Society in 1973.
 In 1975, he received the IEEE Medal of Honor for "his pioneering concrete proposals and the realization of satellite communication experiments, and for contributions in theory and design of traveling wave tubes and in electron beam optics essential to this success."
 In 1985, he was one of the first two recipients of the Japan Prize "for outstanding achievement in the field of electronics and communications technologies".